In this Article

 By Bus

 Buses travel between all the main places in Malaysian Borneo, a few in Brunei and also between Indonesia (Pontianak) and Malaysia (Kuching).
-There are extensive services by bus and minibus throughout Kalimantan, though travelling all the way from Pontianak in the west ot Balikapapan in the east is not possible by road.
+There are extensive services by bus and minibus throughout Kalimantan, though travelling all the way from Pontianak in the west ot Balikpapan in the east is not possible by road.
 You need to travel overland by trekking and taking boats or otherwise take one or two plane trips.

 By Boat

-- Between Indonesia and Malaysia: Ferry services available from Nunukan and Tarakan to Tawau (Sabah).
+• Between Indonesia and Malaysia - Ferry services available from Nunukan and Tarakan to Tawau (Sabah).

-- Between Malaysia and Brunei: Daily services from Muara Ferry Terminal in Brunei to Labuan island and Lawas (Sarawak).
+• Between Malaysia and Brunei - Daily services from Muara Ferry Terminal in Brunei to Labuan island and Lawas (Sarawak).
 There are also speedboat services between Bandar Seri Begawan (Brunei) and Lawas (Sarawak).

-- There are also connections between Kuching and Sibu in Sarawak and connections along Kalimantan's coastline.
+• There are also connections between Kuching and Sibu in Sarawak and connections along Kalimantan's coastline.